dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  PointStat

    PB2NC_OUTPUT_DIR
      Specify the directory where files will be written from the MET pb2nc tool.
-Varies :term:`PB2NC_POLY` Specify a polygon to be used with the MET pb2nc tool.

      | *Used by:*  PB2NC